franioli/icepy4d/README.md

 ##### Install gdal for raster manipulation

 First, install `gdal`, which is required for building and manipulating orthophotos and DSMs.
 As the dependacies of `gdal`, are quite strict, it is suggested to install it first with conda.
-If you don't intend to build orthophotos and DSM, you can skip this step (be careful to remove rasterio from requirements.txt as well).
+If you don't intend to build orthophotos and DSM, you can skip this step (be careful to remove rasterio from requirements.txt as well in order to avoid unsatisfied dependencies).

 ```bash
 conda update -n base -c conda-forge conda